hellonarrativ/api-docs/docs/tagmerchant.rst

 Adding Information for the Page View Tag
 ----------------------------------------

-The page view tag goes on every page except for pages with Personal Identifying Information (PII).
+The page view tag goes on every page except for pages with PII.
 Remember to change "ACCOUNT NAME" to your Narrativ account name.

 What you see below is another example.
 You cannot copy and paste it as is.
 Insert the page view information into our data layer using Javascript before loading the Narrativ tag.